-Days after Harold Pinter celebrated his 75th birthday in Dublin it was announced that the playwright had been awarded the Nobel Prize.
+Days after celebrating his 75th birthday in Dublin it is announced that Harold Pinter is to be awarded the Nobel Prize.

 Londoner Harold Pinter had been writing for almost 50 years and was known for plays including 'The Birthday Party' (1957) and 'Betrayal' (1978).
 He began his career as an actor in Ireland, as a member of Anew McMaster's repertory company in the 1950s and regularly returned to the Dublin stage.